Home & Community Sites Histories

 245 W 2nd Ave

-Built in 1889, this classic "Pink Lady" Queen Anne Victorian was originally the home of Cornelia Scudder Miles and her husband, a physician.
+Built in 1889, this classic Queen Anne Victorian was originally the home of Cornelia Scudder Miles and her husband, a physician.
 Cornelia earned her PhD from the University of Denver and worked as a Principal at several Denver schools.
 In addition, she served as the President of the Colorado Academy of Sciences.
 Over the years the home was broken up into 2 separate apartments, altering its original layout.
 A 2026 total renovation was recently completed to restore the home to its original beauty, including a basement digout and carriage house (completed in 2019, also available to visit).
 The custom chandeliers, door hardware, and wallpaper were designed to complement the architectural details of the home, while the backyard features a built-in grill, firepit area, and pizza oven.

-Built in 1889, this classic "Pink Lady" Queen Anne Victorian was originally the home of Cornelia Scudder Miles and her husband, a physician.
+Built in 1889, this classic Queen Anne Victorian was originally the home of Cornelia Scudder Miles and her husband, a physician.
 Cornelia earned her PhD from the University of Denver and worked as a Principal at several Denver schools.
 In addition, she served as the President of the Colorado Academy of Sciences.
 Over the years the home was broken up into 2 separate apartments, altering its original layout.
 A 2026 total renovation was recently completed to restore the home to its original beauty, including a basement digout and carriage house (completed in 2019, also available to visit).
 The custom chandeliers, door hardware, and wallpaper were designed to complement the architectural details of the home, while the backyard features a built-in grill, firepit area, and pizza oven.

 134 Elati St